Technologicat/mcpyrate/README.md

 Tested with `anaconda-mode`.

-### Installation (for Emacs beginners)
+### Install (for beginners in Emacs customization)

-If you use the [Spacemacs](http://spacemacs.org/) kit, the right place to insert the snippet is into the function `dotspacemacs/user-config`.
-Here's [my spacemacs.d](https://github.com/Technologicat/spacemacs.d/) for reference; the syntax highlight code is in `prettify-symbols-config.el`, and it's invoked from `dotspacemacs/user-config` in `init.el`.
+If you use the [Spacemacs](http://spacemacs.org/) kit, the snippet can be inserted into the function `dotspacemacs/user-config`.
+(If you use the Emacs key bindings, `M-m f e d` to open your config file.)
+Here's [my spacemacs.d](https://github.com/Technologicat/spacemacs.d/) for reference; the syntax highlight code is in `prettify-symbols-config.el`, and it's invoked from the function `dotspacemacs/user-config` in `init.el`.

 In a basic Emacs setup, the snippet goes into the `~/.emacs` startup file, or if you have an `.emacs.d/` directory, then into `~/.emacs.d/init.el`.